 He eventually finds out that sudden deaths occuring all around the city are not random incidents but rather actions of a secret group within the Japanese government, who are manipulating the politics and population from behind the scenes.

-Phantom Thieves eventually resolve to face this secret organization and make them pay for their crimes before country fall under rule of a corrupt, power-hungry politician.
+The Phantom Thieves eventually resolve to face this secret organization and make them pay for their crimes before country fall under rule of a corrupt, power-hungry politician.

-In real world, players can wander around the Tokyo, purchase items and other equipment, improve relations with certain characters and take sub-quests to gain money and experience.
+In the real world, players can wander around the Tokyo, purchase items and other equipment, improve relations with certain characters and take sub-quests to gain money and experience.
 Certain actions can also increase playable characters' stats.

-Social Link system from Persona 3 also returns: Increasing level with certain character will give player passive bonuses such as new tactics to use in battle or other passive bonuses that will help player.
+The Social Link system from Persona 3 also returns: Increasing level with certain character will give player passive bonuses such as new tactics to use in battle or other passive bonuses that will help player.
 Reaching maximum level with a social link unlock a very powerful skill or a powerful persona for main character or companions.

 Exploring the meta-verse occurs in real time.
 Unlike previous games in the series, players can use stealth based gameplay to launch suprise attacks or avoid enemies althogether.